Hunting indigenous species of the Baviaansriver Valley with our professional hunter – Guy Venter

 The Crusader Safaris Baviaansriver Lodge commands a beautiful scenic position, high on a rocky ridge overlooking the Baviaansriver.
 After settling in and a quick lunch, we were soon out hunting again.
 Starting near the camp we worked our way up to the higher ground, encountering a myriad of different species indigenous to the Winterburg Mountain Range.

 Cape Kudu were plentiful around these parts, and I could see Alan talking himself into a Bull to compliment his two Southern Greater trophies.
 As we climbed above the treeline, we started seeing groups of Vaal Rhebuck.
 These medium-sized woolly skinned creatures were most sort after by hunters who had already collected most African species.
-And the southern region of South Africa was the only place in Africa that they existed.
+And the southern region of hunting in South Africa was the only place in Africa that they existed.

 The Baviaans was settled in 1820 by Scottish settlers, and most of the landowners here were direct descendants of these original pioneers to this area.
 This conservancy operated in much the same way as the Umkomaas Conservancy.